hashicorp/terraform-provider-azurerm/website/docs/r/api_management_identity_provider_aad.html.markdown

 * `id` - The ID of the API Management AAD Identity Provider.

+### Timeouts

+~> **Note:** Custom Timeouts are available [as an opt-in Beta in version 1.43 of the Azure Provider](/docs/providers/azurerm/guides/2.0-beta.html) and will be enabled by default in version 2.0 of the Azure Provider.

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+* `create` - (Defaults to 30 minutes) Used when creating the API Management AAD Identity Provider.
+* `update` - (Defaults to 30 minutes) Used when updating the API Management AAD Identity Provider.
+* `read` - (Defaults to 5 minutes) Used when retrieving the API Management AAD Identity Provider.
+* `delete` - (Defaults to 30 minutes) Used when deleting the API Management AAD Identity Provider.

 ## Import

 API Management AAD Identity Provider can be imported using the `resource id`, e.g.